LilZen/liftoff-assignments/P2-Project_Outline/README.md

 Parents can set-up and assign chore goals with due dates for each child.
 Once a chores is complete, the child can visually see their progress towards the goal with the color of a picture being filled in.
 ### Features
-User Sign-in.
+User Registration / Sign-in.
-User Registration.
-Goal set-up.
+Goal set-up/add/edit/delete/checkboxes.
-Progress tracker.
+Sort/search/list by user or chores.
+Visual progress tracker with color filling up photo animation.
+Visual tracking with calendar.
 ### Technologies
 HTML
 CSS